lisongxu/CSCE156-Lab-OOP-Basic/readme.md

 ### Peer Programming Pair-Up

 At the start of each lab, you may find a team member by yourself.
 One of you will be designated the *driver* and the other the *navigator*.
-Each week you should try to alternate: if you were a driver last week, be a navigator next, etc. If you prefer to work on this lab alone, that is fine too.
+Each week, you should try to alternate: if you were a driver last week, be a navigator next, etc. If you prefer to work on this lab alone, that is fine too.

 ***Note that each student must submit the code to GradeScope for grading.***